Hanasay · Legal

 - Polar — payments and subscription management.

-- PostHog (EU) — product analytics.
+- PostHog (EU) — product analytics, only if you accept analytics cookies.

 - Vercel — hosts the website you are reading right now.